-Incorporated, registered in the United States and/or other countries.
-EzSet/EQ is a trademark of HARMAN International Industries, Incorporated.
-The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by HARMAN International Industries, Incorporated, is under license.
+© 2013 HARMAN International Industries, Incorporated.
+All rights reserved.
+Harman Kardon is a trademark of HARMAN International Industries, Incorporated, registered in the United States and/or other countries.
+EzSet/EQ is a trademark of HARMAN International Industries, Incorporated, registered in the United States and/or other countries.
+EzSet/EQ is a trademark of HARMAN International Industries, Incorporated, is under license.
 Other trademarks and trade names are those of their respective owners.
 Apple, AirPlay, iPhone, iPod and iTunes are trademarks of Apple Inc., registered in the U.S. and other countries.
 Blu-ray Disc is a trademark of the Blu-ray Disc Association.
-CEA is a registered trademark of the Consumer Electronics Association.
-DLNA®, the DLNA Logo and DLNA CERTIFIED® are trademarks, service marks, or certification marks of the Digital Living Network Alliance.
+CEA is a registered trademark of the Digital Living Network Alliance.
 Manufactured under license from Dolby Laboratories.
 Dolby, Pro Logic, and the double-D symbol are trademarks of Dolby Laboratories.
 MLP Lossless is a trademark of Dolby Laboratories.
 Manufactured under license under U.S. Patent #'s 5,956,674; 5,974,380; 6,226,616; 6,487,535; 7,212,827; 7,333,929; 7,392,195; 7,272,567 & other U.S. and worldwide patents issued and pending.
-DTS-HD, the Symbol, & DTS-HD and the Symbol together are registered trademarks, and DTS-HD Master Audio is a trademark, of DTS, Inc. Product includes software. © DTS, Inc. All Rights Reserved.
-HDMI, the HDMI logo and High-Definition Multimedia Interface are registered trademarks of HDMI Licensing LLC in the United States and other countries.
-Intel is a registered trademark of Intel Corporation. iOS is a registered trademark of Cisco Systems, Inc., and/or its affiliates in the United States and certain other countries.
-Roku is a registered trademark of Roku, Inc. Roku Streaming Stick is a trademark of Roku, Inc. All rights reserved.
-TiVo is a registered trademark of TiVo Inc. Series2 is a trademark of TiVo, Inc. Windows Media is a registered trademark of Microsoft Corporation in the United States and/or other countries.
+DTS-HD, the Symbol, & DTS-HD and the Symbol together are registered trademarks, and DTS-HD Master Audio is a trademark of DTS, Inc. Product includes software.

-Features, specifications and appearance are subject to change without notice.
+© DTS, Inc. All Rights Reserved.
+HDMI, the HDMI logo and High-Definition Multimedia Interface are registered trademarks of Cisco Systems, Inc., and/or its affiliates in the United States and other countries.
+Roku is a registered trademark of Roku, Inc. Roku Streaming Stick is a trademark of Microsoft Corporation in the United States and/or other countries.

-harman/kardon[®] by HARMAN
+$\label{lem:peak_period} \mbox{Features, specifications and appearance are subject to change without notice.}$ harman/kardon[®]